Skip to content

 Error 0x80080008 stops Windows Update from downloading and installing updates.
 The error means your system files are corrupted, update components are broken, or third-party software is blocking the process.

-We tested 6 fixes on both Windows 11 (23H2) and Windows 10 (22H2).
-The SFC + DISM combo resolved the issue on 3 out of 4 test machines within 15 minutes.
+These fixes apply to both Windows 11 (23H2) and Windows 10 (22H2).
+The SFC and DISM combo resolves the issue in most cases.

 • Corrupted system files are the #1 cause, fixable with an SFC scan in about 10 minutes